 Please click here for details https://www.thepaddlekernebridge.com/picnic-hampers.

-If you have booked a trip that is at the beginning of the season (March/April) or at the end of the season (October) when the water temperature is cold, then it is advisable to bring and wear a wetsuit.
+If you have booked a trip that is at the beginning of the season (April) or at the end of the season (October) when the water temperature is cold, then we strongly advise you to bring and wear a wetsuit.
 Just in case you fall in.